 - GPU and GPU driver version

-It’s recommended to confirm that your machine specs meet our minimum system requirements which are outlined on Nuke’s tech specs page.
+It’s also recommended to confirm that your machine specs meet Nuke's minimum system requirements which are outlined on Nuke’s tech specs page.

 For licencing issues, you may be able to find the relevant article here: License Help